siderolabs/talos/CONTRIBUTING.md

 ### Docker for mac

 To enable building buildX on Docker for Mac you need to enable the experimental features in the docker app.
-To enable this go to: Docker -> prefrences -> Command Line -> "Enable experimental features" should be toggled on.
+To enable this go to: Docker -> preferences -> Command Line -> "Enable experimental features" should be toggled on.

 ## VScode extensions